What's the Difference Between MD and DO?

 WHAT IS THE DIFFERENCE BETWEEN MD AND DO TRAINING?

-The requirements to enter medical school are nearly identical whether you want to become a MD or DO Both programs insist on high grade-point averages and high scores on the Medical College Admission Test (MCAT).
-When considering programs, however, students must be aware that many four-year medical schools—such as the American University of the Caribbean School of Medicine (AUC)—only have MD programs.
+So exactly what is the difference between MD and DO training?
+The requirements to enter medical school are nearly identical whether you want to become an MD or DO.
+Both programs insist on high grade-point averages and high scores on the Medical College Admission Test (MCAT).
+When considering programs, however, students must be aware that many four-year medical schools—such as American University of the Caribbean School of Medicine (AUC)—only have MD programs.

 Choosing to achieve a DO may limit your choices—there are only about 40 accredited colleges of osteopathic medicine in the United States, while there are more than 150 schools with traditional MD programs.
 If students are unsure which path to take, they should apply to both types of schools to increase their chances of acceptance.
 Students can then decide which is the better personal fit.